k2matu/Pokedex/README.md

 - **Authentication:** JSON Web Tokens (JWT) for secure authentication
 - **Security:** Measures to prevent SQL injection and cross-site scripting (XSS)

-## Environment Variables

-Before running the project, create a `.env` file in the root directory based on the example below.
-This file should contain the necessary environment variables for the application to function correctly.

 ## Compilation
 1. Clone the repository:
 ```